 The 2018 surface program is being carried out within the permitted area of the Tuvatu Mining Lease (SML 62) and on adjacent tenements (SPL1283, SPL1296 and SPL1465) and consists of two phases of work.
-The initial phase includes excavator benching with detailed mapping and sampling, whilst the second follow-up phase will include a drilling program.
+The initial phase includes excavator benching with detailed mapping and sampling, whilst the second follow-up phase will include a drilling program, planned for the second half of 2018.